oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 }
 ```

-## Example Recipe and Testing
+## Example Blueprint and Testing

-The following [example_recipe](../sample_recipes/autoscaling_recipe.json) shows a minimum basic example of how to use autoscaling with vLLM.
-Paste this in your deployment, and then post to launch the recipe.
+The following [example_blueprint](../sample_blueprints/autoscaling_blueprint.json) shows a minimum basic example of how to use autoscaling with vLLM.
+Paste this in your deployment, and then post to launch the blueprint.

 Note, the `scaling_threshold` parameter here is intentionally set very low to kick off scaling at a lighter load.
 It is better to use the defaults.

-Once the recipe is ready, follow the example steps to test autoscaling:
+Once the blueprint is ready, follow the example steps to test autoscaling:

 1. Get your workspace url.
 It will be everything after `api` in your deployment.
 So for example, my api endpoint is api.100-200-160-20.nip.io, so my workspace endpoint is `100-200-160-20.nip.io`.
-Using my endpoint, the vllm endpoint is the `deployment_name` from the `example_recipe.json` + my workspace endpoint, so:
+Using my endpoint, the vllm endpoint is the `deployment_name` from the `example_blueprint.json` + my workspace endpoint, so:

 `autoscalevllmexample.100-200-160-20.nip.io`